 At the New York Youth House, Lee encountered problems in school at an early age.
 He wouldn’t salute the flag, and he stated outright that he didn’t like his teachers or his fellow students.
 Instead he proclaimed, “I like myself.”
 He was put on probation at the age of twelve with the expectation that his mother get in contact with a child guidance clinic where he could be treated by a male psychiatrist to help address his need for a father figure.

 On October 7, 1955, Oswald forged his mother’s name and lied about his age in an unsuccessful attempt to get into the Marine Corps, where he would eventually serve in Atsugi, Japan.
 In autumn of 1959 he traveled to the USSR.
-By March 1961, his Russian was so good that Marina, his future wife, mistook him for a Soviet citizen who came from the Baltic region.
-In June of 1962, he and Marina returned to the United States.
+By March 1961, his Russian was so good that some people mistook him for a Soviet citizen.
+In June of 1962, he returned to the United States.

-Oswald became outraged by the actions of General Edwin A. Walker.
-Walker called for ten thousand civilians to march on Oxford Mississippi in violent protest after JFK ordered the National Guard to support African-American James Meredith’s attending the university there.
-Lee told his friend and CIA liaison George de Mohrenschildt that “America is moving towards fascism.”
-According to some rumors, on April 10, 1963, he shot at Walker while he was sitting at his desk in his dining room.
-The bullet struck the wooden frame of his window and missed.
-The rifle Lee allegedly used, a Mannlicher-Carcano rifle he’d ordered under the alias A. Hidell, would later link him to JFK’s assassination after some contention that it had been planted there falsely.
+In April of 1963 Oswald became outraged by the actions of General Edwin A. Walker.
+Walker called for ten thousand civilians to march in violent protest after JFK ordered the National Guard to protect African-American James Meredith’s entrance to the University of Mississippi.
+Lee had told his friend and CIA liaison George de Mohrenschildt that “America is moving towards fascism.”
+His hatred and protests of the general’s ‘fascist’ stance led to allegations that he tried to shoot Walker in his dining room, hitting the window frame instead of Walker himself, inadvertently setting himself up to be the perfect patsy for what happened in November.

 On July 27, 1963, Oswald was invited by his cousin, Gene Murrett, to give a lecture at the University Jesuit House of Studies in Mobile, Alabama, to more than fifty student priests, all of whom were college graduates taking a four-year course for the priesthood.
-In a testament to his studies and his interest in the world, he spoke for one hour and ten minutes.
-The topic was politics, given his insights into both the Soviet Union and America.
-He championed neither one, but added this comment about the United States: “Americans are apt to scoff at the idea that a military coup in the U.S., as so often happens in Latin American countries, could ever replace our government.
+He spoke for one hour and ten minutes.
+The topic was national politics, given his insights into both the Soviet Union and America.
+Oswald championed neither one but added this strangely prophetic concern about the United States: “Americans are apt to scoff at the idea that a military coup in the U.S., as so often happens in Latin American countries, could ever replace our government.
 But that is an idea that has grounds for consideration.”
 If it were to happen, Lee suggested that it might arise from a smaller group than the army or navy.
 He proposed the Marines.

 The Fifth Circle: From Death to Life in the Soviet Union